frapplecat/songbirb/README.md

 The game in based on the famous Wordle.
 I've tried to change some of the key components so the overall look is different though, from the colour scheme to the key and tile shapes.
 A big difference is the audio aspect and the fact it's to be used as a learning aid.
 To begin the user presses play on the audio navigation button and listens to the birdsong that is played.
 Then they can proceed to the birdname guess part of the game.
 Once a birdname is typed in and the enter button (↵) is clicked, it will trigger a flipping animation on the tiles and change the tile colour depending on whether a letter is present in the birdname, or not.
 If present in the birdname but in the wrong place, or present in the birdname and in the correct place, or not in the birdname at all.
 At the same time, the keyboard keys used also change to the relevant colour.
-With each guess the user will should relisten to the birdsong and over time will hopefully come to recognise each tune and eventually be able to guess the bird on the first go!
+With each guess the user will should re-listen to the birdsong and over time will hopefully come to recognise each tune and eventually be able to guess the bird on the first go!

 <br>